bradjacobs/excel-to-csv/README.md

 ## AlternateImplementations

 Searching on the web can yield alternate solutions that require less code.
-However they seem to usually not handle "large" Excel files or doesn't always handle Blank rows and columns very well
+However, they seem to usually not handle "large" Excel files or doesn't always handle Blank rows and columns very well

 <details>
   <summary>Example Alternate Implementation...
 (Click Me)</summary>